 Can degrowth save us from the climate catastrophe?
 What changes do we need to make to live within the earth's finite resources?
 Where are the examples that can show us the way?

-Please join with us and Anitra Nelson for an exploration of these questions and many more about the Degrowth movement.
+Special guest Anitra Nelson joins us for an exploration of these questions and many more about the Degrowth movement.
 Anitra is an activist-scholar affiliated with the University of Melbourne's Sustainable Society Institute (MSSI) and has written, lectured and collaborated on the topic of Degrowth internationally and locally.
 Anitra's most recent book is Exploring Degrowth: A Critical Guide which she coauthored with Vincent Liegey.

 Proudly supported by the Darebin City Council's Community Grants Program.